the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 ![](images/last-searches.png)

+Let's get to it.
 First, we will refactor all `url` to `urls` state and all `setUrl` to `setUrls` state updater functions.
 Instead of initializing the state with a `url` as a string, make it an array with the initial `url` as its only entry:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~